Shaifhassan/Capston-Project---RBS/Development Plan/1_0_Gamification Design.md

 ---

-By integrating these elements into AlohaConnect, we can create a dynamic and engaging platform that not only connects travelers with authentic local experiences but also empowers local communities, preserves cultural heritage, and promotes sustainable tourism on O'ahu.
+By integrating these elements into AlohaQuest, we can create a dynamic and engaging platform that not only connects travelers with authentic local experiences but also empowers local communities, preserves cultural heritage, and promotes sustainable tourism on O'ahu.